gitlabhq/gitlabhq/doc/ci/environments.md

 > - While you can create environments manually in the web interface, we recommend
 >   that you define your environments in `.gitlab-ci.yml` first.
 They will
 >   be automatically created for you after the first deploy.
-> - The environments page can only be viewed by Reporters and above.
-For more
+> - The environments page can only be viewed by users with [Reporter permission](../user/permissions.md#project-members-permissions)
->   information on the permissions, see the [permissions documentation](../user/permissions.md).
+>   and above.
+For more information on permissions, see the [permissions documentation](../user/permissions.md).
 > - Only deploys that happen after your `.gitlab-ci.yml` is properly configured
 >   will show up in the **Environment** and **Last deployment** lists.